-In August 2020, the Company filed at SUPPRI (the "Priority Projects Superintendence of Minas Gerais") a complementary environmental impact study and environmental mitigation plan (the "Complementary EIA/RIMA") to the Company's current environmental license for construction of Production Phase 1.
+In August 2020, the Company filed at SUPPRI (the "Priority Projects Superintendence of Minas Gerais") a complementary environmental impact study and environmental mitigation plan (the "Supplementary EIA/RIMA") to the Company's current LP/LI Environmental License.
 The objective was to increase the scope area (Area Diretamente Afetada) of its current construction and installation license to include the south pit of the First Mine.

-The Complementary EIA/RIMA contemplates the simultaneous mining of both north and south pits of the First Mine, potentially also supplying the mineralized spodumene material for the first few years of Production Phase 2.
-The Complementary EIA/RIMA also includes a dry stacking tailings plan that separates rock waste and tailings piles in order to allow for the potential recycling of 100% of the tailings to ancillary industries, such as ceramics.
+The Supplementary EIA/RIMA contemplates the simultaneous mining of both north and south pits of the First Mine, potentially also supplying the mineralized spodumene material for the first few years of Production Phase 2.
+Additionally, the Supplementary EIA/RIMA also includes a dry stacking tailings plan that separates rock waste and tailings piles in order to allow for the potential recycling of 100% of the tailings to ancillary industries, such as ceramics.